whblondeau/gyre/finding_flotsam.md

 Rahifa smiled, and lifted her face to kiss Eastwind again, and looked again out at the breaks of Flotsam.
 Her eyes were bright and clear.
 “Why, there it is!” she cried.
 And Rahifa Ruan never spoke again.

 “Hoist one for me in the famous seaport, wonderful woman,” Eastwind Shen—who was five or four years old and had never been lucky in love—whispered, choking.
-The rigging cat mewed and purred and tried to warm her girl, but even her great heart could not call Rahifa back from that voyage.
+The rigging cat mewed and purred and tried to warm her girl, but even her great heart could not call Rahifa back from the last voyage to that particular harbor.
 And Lasirenn’s blazing hair unfurled redgold overhead, in a deep blue sky that spoke of storms to come, next day, or the day after.